Layouts

 The above PostsLayout

-component wraps the page components in the src/pages/posts
+component wraps the page components in the app/pages/posts

 directory.
 When visiting a URL under /posts